 - Make sure your switches and routers are easy to install, use, and manage.
-Example: Switches with in-line power allow you to place equipment, such as wireless access points, anywhere there's a network wall jack.
+Example: Switches with PoE (power over ethernet) allow you to place equipment, such as wireless access points, anywhere there’s a network wall jack.
 You’ll be spared the trouble and expense of installing additional electrical outlets or wires to power the devices.

 - Make sure your network is designed with reliability and redundancy in mind.
 This provides the business continuity you’ll need to bounce back quickly from unforeseen circumstances.